Home / Use Cases / Audiences / High-Net-Worth Households

 Common questions from high-net-worth households

-No. County property records are government records and can't be removed.
-What we do is remove the data listings that aggregate and republish those records alongside your phone number, email, family members, and estimated net worth.
-The original filing stays, but it stops being one click away in a Google search.
+No. County records are government records — we can't touch those.
+We do remove the broker listings that republish them alongside your phone, email, family, and estimated net worth.
+The filing stays; the easy Google hit goes away.

-Physical security and data privacy removal address different layers of exposure.
-Your security team protects your home and person.
-We remove the publicly searchable records that tell anyone your address, phone number, family members, and property holdings.
-Many security consultants recommend data privacy removal as a complementary measure.
+They cover different layers.
+Your security team protects the home and person.
+We go after the public records that tell anyone your address, phone, family, and holdings.
+Most security consultants recommend both.

 Yes.
-Our scans check all known addresses associated with your name, not just your current residence.
-Broker profiles often include full address histories.
-We submit removal requests for all listings regardless of which address they display.
+Scans check every known address tied to your name, not just your current residence.
+Broker profiles usually carry full address histories.
+We submit removals for all listings.

-Family plans support separate profiles for each household member, regardless of last name.
-Each member gets their own scan and removal coverage.
-This is important because data brokers link family members by address, so even members with different surnames appear as "associated people" on each other's profiles.
+Family plans hold separate profiles per member, regardless of last name.
+Each gets their own scan and removals.
+Brokers link by shared address, so different surnames still appear as "associated people" on each other's profiles.

 See where your household information appears